-Although many marketers are inclined to dismiss this form of consumerism as only viable in certain markets and for certain brands, this is in fact not the case.
-The subscription economy is booming, and brands from across sectors can learn from those who have made success stories of this opportunity.
+Many marketers are inclined to dismiss this form of consumerism as only viable in certain markets and for certain brands.
+This is in fact not the case.
+The subscription economy is booming!
+Brands from across sectors can learn from those who have made success stories of this opportunity.

 Lush drives loyalty

-Cosmetic store Lush, well-known for its ethical approach to creating and testing its products both in regard to animal testing and reducing its impact on the environment, is pioneering the way forward for subscription services as a way to boost customer loyalty.
+Cosmetic store Lush is well-known for its ethical approach.
+It ethically creates and tests its products both in regard to animal testing and reducing its impact on the environment.
+Lush is pioneering the way forward for subscription services as a way to boost customer loyalty.

-Marketing Week recently reported that Lush has experienced a boom in popularity of late, recording ‘a 75% jump in pre-tax profit to £43.2m 2016 as sales rose 26% to £723.2m.’
-Such impressive figures can be accounted for due to recent forays into the North American market, strong customer service and the way that millennials and socially-conscious consumers have bought into the ethos of the brand.
+Marketing Week recently reported that Lush has experienced a boom in popularity of late.
+They recorded ‘a 75% jump in pre-tax profit to £43.2m 2016 as sales rose 26% to £723.2m.’
+Such impressive figures can be partly accounted for due to recent forays into the North American market.
+Lush also benefit from strong customer service and the way that millennials and socially-conscious consumers have bought into the ethos of the brand.

 Lush’s Chief Digital Officer Jack Constantine told Marketing Week ‘we don’t necessarily believe generating loyalty is purely about offering discounts so we want to build more subscription services and fan clubs,’ creating a ‘seamless overlap’ between the in-store and digital experience and ensuring that the brand can offer its consumers instant benefits when they need them most.

 One of the biggest winners from the subscription model has been music service providers.
 Just ten years ago there were only two legal models for finding the latest music.
 You could buy the CD or pay-per-download services like iTunes… It sounds somewhat ridiculous given the exponential rise in the use of music subscription services.